 Daycare, Nannies, Sitters, Oh My!

 We live in the land of choices.
 Which is a good thing.
 Except when you are already so overwhelmed by your new screaming infant and too sleep-deprived to coherently weigh the oh so many childcare options.
+All you want is what’s best for your new little baby.

 Finding a trusting and loving child care provider is one of the most daunting aspects of being a parent who works outside of the home.
 After all, who can love your little one even half as well as you do?
 It is a very overwhelming process.
 So let’s break it down.